 Many of us don’t even realize what has trapped us because we have gone so far that our hearts have become desensitized to the truth and to the Bible’s standard.

 As I examine myself, I do so by comparing my life with the Bible—using the Word as a mirror and Jesus as my light.
-I encourage you to do the same.
-The more we allow Jesus to shine in our lives, the more of our hidden filth is revealed through the mirror of Scripture.
-Tomorrow could be too late.
+I encourage you to do the same, for tomorrow could be too late.
+The more we allow Jesus to shine in our lives, the more our hidden sins are revealed through the mirror of Scripture.

 We live in a world lost in sin, drifting far from the Word of God.
 This happened because we stopped using the Bible as our standard.
 In today’s Christendom, hearing the truth has become rare.
-Too often, "preachers" focus on climate justice (a good thing in itself, but not the Gospel), “hyper-grace” teachings (which have no biblical foundation), prosperity preaching, moral-superiority-based pacifism, and other deceptive, satanic agendas that have been intentionally injected into Christianity to dilute and desensitize us to the truth.
+Too often, "preachers" focus on climate justice, “hyper-grace” teachings, prosperity preaching, moral-superiority-based pacifism, and other deceptive, satanic agendas that are against God's ordinance in nature and Godly assigned roles that have been intentionally injected into Christianity to dilute and desensitize us to the truth and drift us away from Christ and destroy our families.

 We, self-righteous, prideful Christians, are now ready to even condemn Jesus for using a whip to sanctify the house of prayer.
 Preachers today—elevating their own voices above Scripture—apply their prideful moral yardsticks to question God and His Word.